Home | History

 We include pages on all the main dynasties as well as significant events in Chinese history, up to the foundation of the

 Republic in 1912 (modern history is in a separate section), including the Taiping Rebellion, the coming of railways, the Imperial system, the Hanlin Academy, Imperial officials, the kowtow, and the Opium Wars.
 There are also pages covering relations with foreign countries: Early contacts with Britain, the great the European sinophile Leibniz, the Treaty port system, Chinoiserie, the Lay-Osborn debacle, and the despicable trade in Chinese coolies as slaves.
 We will continue to add new topics.

 God's Chinese son This book by the leading Chinese scholar of his generation turns his attention on the bloodiest Civil war in world history.
 The infusion of Western religion into CHina had toxic effects in the middle of the nineteenth century.
 This book details the full history of the rebellion and its long lasting effects on Chinese development.
 More details...

 Click on the time chart on the left to go to a particular time period.
-Hover the mouse over a dynasty to pop-up a list of key dates during each dynasty and then click on it to go to a more detailed page.
+Hover the mouse over a dynasty to pop-up a list of key dates during each dynasty or click on it to go to a more detailed dynasty page.

-You can also navigate between dynasties by clicking on the time bar at the top of each dynasty page.
+You can also navigate between dynasties by clicking on the time bar on each dynasty page.